powerily/powerily.github.io/rules.md

 **Rewards**

 We'll be using a scoring system on the people who defend via the Discord channel only, if it isn't posted there it won't be included.
-Every few weeks+- we'll be rewarding the top three defenders and their rewards will be:
+Every few weeks+- we'll be rewarding the top four defenders and their rewards will be:

 top defender: two extra slots
 runners-up: one extra slot